 General Outline of a Bug Report

-The following article has been merged into this page from QMO: How to write a proper bug
+Most of the following article has been merged into this page from QMO: How to write a proper bug

 - Summary: How would you describe the bug in less than 60 characters?
 It should quickly and uniquely identify a bug report as well as explain the problem, not your suggested solution.
 Good: "Canceling a File Copy dialog crashes File Manager" Bad: "Software crashes" Bad: "Browser should work with my web site"